Tennis-Pavlyuchenkova guides Russia to Billie Jean King Cup semis | Sports-Games

 Tennis-Pavlyuchenkova guides Russia to Billie Jean King Cup semis

+The RTF team, whose five players in Prague are ranked inside the world's top 40, needed to win just one match in their second round-robin tie in Group A after blanking Canada 3-0 in Tuesday's opener.
+Ekaterina Alexandrova lost the first rubber to Clara Burel, leaving Pavlyuchenkova, the highest ranked among the Russian side at 12th, needing to beat the 59th-ranked Cornet to avoid leaving their fate depending on the doubles.

-Anastasia Pavlyuchenkova rallied from a set down to beat Alize Cornet on Wednesday to help the Russian Tennis Federation oust defending champions France and reach the Billie Jean King Cup semi-finals for the first time since 2015.
-The RTF team, whose five players in Prague are ranked inside the world's top 40, needed to win just one match in their second round robin tie in Group A after blanking the Canadians 3-0 in Tuesday's opener.
+Anastasia Pavlyuchenkova rallied from a set down to beat Alize Cornet on Wednesday and help the Russian Tennis Federation oust defending champions France and reach the Billie Jean King Cup semi-finals for the first time since 2015.
+The RTF team, whose five players in Prague are ranked inside the world's top 40, needed to win just one match in their second round-robin tie in Group A after blanking Canada 3-0 in Tuesday's opener.

-Ekaterina Alexandrova lost the first rubber to Clara Burel leaving Pavlyuchenkova, the highest ranked among the Russian side at 12th, needing to win her match against the 59th-ranked Cornet to avoid leaving their fate hanging till the doubles.
-Cornet showed a lot of heart against the big-hitting Russian to win the opening set but Pavlyuchenkova found an extra gear and some more power to edge the gruelling contest 5-7 6-4 6-2 in two hours and 23 minutes.
+Ekaterina Alexandrova lost the first rubber to Clara Burel, leaving Pavlyuchenkova, the highest ranked among the Russian side at 12th, needing to beat the 59th-ranked Cornet to avoid leaving their fate depending on the doubles.
+Cornet showed heart against the big-hitting Russian to win the opening set but Pavlyuchenkova found an extra gear and more power to edge a gruelling match 5-7 6-4 6-2 in two hours and 23 minutes.

+"In the end of the second set I even felt like I didn't have much voice left because I was screaming.
+"I didn't feel so great before the match actually, and in the first set I was a bit slow for some reason ... but in the end I found this amazing energy and I was in that sort of zone and vibe."

+Burel and Cornet returned to the court for the doubles, hoping to at least help France win the tie but the Russian pair of Liudmila Samsonova and Veronika Kudermetova completely outplayed them in a 6-2 6-1 win.
+Under the tournament's new format, 12 teams have been split into four groups of round-robin play and the group winners progress to Friday's semi-finals, with the final on Saturday.

-France, who lost their opening tie against Canada 2-1, came into Wednesday's contest trailing the Russians 6-3 in head-to-head meetings.
-Alexandrova, ranked 45 places higher than world number 77 Burel, made a strong start in the opening singles rubber before the 20-year-old Frenchwoman launched an incredible fightback to win 3-6 6-4 6-3.
+France, who lost their opening clash with Canada 2-1, came into Wednesday's contest trailing the Russians 6-3 in head-to-head meetings.
+Alexandrova, ranked 45 places higher than world number 77 Burel, made a strong start in the opening singles rubber before the 20-year-old Frenchwoman launched a superb fightback to win 3-6 6-4 6-3.

 Making her singles debut for the 2019 champions, Burel won six consecutive games between the end of the second set and the third set as Alexandrova's unforced errors went up.
-Burel sealed the contest at the O2 Arena's Centre Court when Alexandrova committed two consecutive double faults.
+Burel sealed victory at the O2 Arena's Centre Court when Alexandrova committed two consecutive double faults.

-The Russians, who won the former Fed Cup four times between 2004-2008, will meet the winners of Group C, comprising 18-time winners United States, Spain and Slovakia, on Friday.
-Slovakia are leading the group but the positions will be clear after Spain's tie against the United States in the evening session on Wednesday.
+The Russians, who won the former Fed Cup four times between 2004-2008, will meet the winners of Group C, comprising 18-times champions the United States, Spain and Slovakia, on Friday.
+Slovakia lead the group but the positions will be clearer after Spain's tie against the United States in the evening session on Wednesday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)